sigsignv/youtube-shorts-simple-redirector/README.md

 # YouTube Shorts Simple Redirector

-A browser extension that automatically redirects YouTube Shorts to the regular watch page.
+A browser extension that automatically redirects YouTube Shorts to standard YouTube video pages.

-## Features

-- Zero configuration
-- No background script
-- No options page

-## Usage
+## Overview

-No setup is needed.
+No setup or configuration is required.

-Open a YouTube Shorts page, and it will automatically redirect to the regular watch page.
+The extension has only one feature.
+It redirects YouTube Shorts.

-To turn it off, disable or remove the extension.
+To stop redirects, disable or remove the extension.

 ## Development